trelo-bifteki/resume/README.md

 # About

-This is my personal CV based on the following:
+This is my personal CV templated based on the Europass templatei 2013.
+It is is useful for all people who prefer the europass template, but prefer to keep it clean without additional logos / text

 - Inspired by Europass template 2013
 - Different versions for German / English
+- Clean (no logos, EU footers)

 ## Quick start